Get-It-Done-403/Get-It-Done/documentation/user-manual.md

 ### Limitation: Missing delete/edit features
 * Currently, the application cannot edit or delete tasks from the user's Google Calendar.
 * When a user edits the task, the soon to be implemented edit algorithm should first delete the calendar entries and run the scheduling algorithm again to adjust to the changes.

+### Adding/Deleting Task not showing
+* Currently, the newly added task or deleted task does not appear right away until the next page refresh.

+### Page Loading
+* Currently, sometimes during a page load the sign in page pops up first the first few seconds.